-- Control of the second secon - Continue to leverage our proprietary formulation science and expertise to develop our internal new product candidates.
+- Orive growth through effective commercial execution of our innovative products.
+We have three innovative commercial products (Gvoke, Keveyis, and Recorlev) all of which fill unique, unmet needs.
+Additionally, Gvoke and Recorlev are in the very early stages of their product lifecycles and both leverage our experienced and growing leadership presence in the endocrinology community.
+We are focused on executing against the opportunities made possible by Gvoke, Recorlev, and Keveyis in order to maintain our momentum of growth and enable the financial self-sufficiency of our Company. - Continue to leverage our proprietary formulation science and expertise to develop our internal new product candidates.
 We have established a proven capability to bring new and innovative products through the development and regulatory process to successful commercialization.
 XeriSol and XeriJect have broad application and have the potential to be utilized across a range of potential product candidates in multiple therapeutic areas.
 Our immediate focus is on developing XP-8121, a once weekly subcutaneous injection of levothyroxine, and eventually generating significant benefits for patients and value for our company. - Collaborate with pharmaceutical and biotechnology companies to apply our formulation science to enhance the formulations of their proprietary products and candidates.
 We are pursuing formulation and development partnerships to apply our XeriSol and XeriJect formulation platforms to enhance the drug delivery and clinical profile of other companies' proprietary drugs and biologics.
-We currently are collaborating with several major pharmaceutical companies on the development of formulations of their proprietary threapeutics with XeriSol or XeriJect.
+We currently are collaborating with several major pharmaceutical companies on the development of formulations of their proprietary therapeutics with XeriSol or XeriJect.
 Our strategic goal is to ultimately enter into commercial licensing agreements with these partners upon successful completion of formulation development.